CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/variables/set-variable/set-variable-block.md

 Each workspace has its own scope; as a result, variables can be defined that only exist and are accessible in this workspace and any of its sub-workspaces.
 On exiting a workspace any variables defined for the workspace's scope are deleted.

-The Set Variable block can only set a [Variable][Variable Property] that is on its scope.
+The Set Variable block can only set a [Variable][Variable Property] that is accessible from its scope.

 For information about variables and scope, please see [Working with Variables][].